deepanshs/csdmpy/docs/examples/multiple_datasets/eagle_nebula.rst

 Astronomy, 2D{1,1,1} dataset (Creating image composition)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-More often the image in astronomy is a composition of datasets measured at a different wavelength over an area of the sky.
-Here, we show an example of an image composition using the data from the `Eagle Nebula`.
+More often, the images in astronomy are a composition of datasets measured at different wavelengths over an area of the sky.
+In this example, we illustrate the use of the CSDM file-format, and `csdmpy` module, beyond just reading a CSDM-compliant file.
+We'll use these datasets, and compose an image, using Numpy arrays.
+The following example is the data from the `Eagle Nebula` acquired at three different wavelengths and serialized as a CSDM compliant file.
 Import the `csdmpy` model and load the dataset.

 .. doctest::